 Can Robotic Pets Help For Dementia?

-Surprisingly, research has found that robotic pets provide many of the same benefits we discussed earlier, such as lessening depression, loneliness, and anxiety.
-They’re also perfect for seniors who have dementia because they’re not real.
+Surprisingly, research has found that robotic pets provide many of the same benefits of animal therapy we discussed earlier, such as lessening depression, loneliness, stress levels, and anxiety.

 They can forget things like whether or not they’ve eaten that day or who they are, so they should not be given the responsibility of taking care of a pet.

 Further, robotic pets are at no risk of developing diseases, playing too roughly, scratching, biting, or otherwise hurting your senior.

 Artificial intelligence programming means that some, like the puppy from Ageless Innovation, will respond to voices, can open and close their mouth and bark, will move their head and body at your touch, blink, and even have their own heartbeat!

 Their fur is brushable, which adds to the experience.
 You even have a choice of colors – silver/gray, orange tabby, black and white, or creamy white.

-Visiting Dogs In Nursing Homes
+Visiting Dogs in Nursing Homes

-Some dog owners with big hearts and some time to devote will come to nursing homes and bring their dog for a visit.
+Some dog owners with big hearts and some time to devote will come to nursing homes and bring their dogs for a visit.

 - The ability to remain still for long periods